-Of counsel in the Litigation Department, Moses Silverman has a diverse practice with significant experience in antitrust litigation, securities litigation, corporate and derivative litigation, bankruptcy litigation, commercial litigation, international and domestic arbitration and investigations.
+Of counsel in the Litigation Department, Moses Silverman has a diverse practice with significant experience in antitrust litigation, securities litigation, corporate and derivative litigation, bankruptcy litigation, commercial litigation, international and domestic arbitration, investigations and immigration.

 Over his career at the firm, Moses has:

 - successfully tried cases involving complex commercial disputes, antitrust law, bankruptcy law, copyright law and employment issues;

 - successfully argued appeals involving antitrust, securities, bankruptcy, professional responsibility, arbitration, patent and corporate law;

 - defeated class certification in securities and antitrust cases;